nachosiguenza/nachosiguenza/README.md

 ## Hi, my name is Ignacio, **Data Scientist/Engineer**

-**I'm Ignacio, a Data Scientist with experience in advanced analytics in the consultancy and banking sectors**
+**I'm Ignacio, a Data Scientist with experience in advanced analytics at consultancy and banking sectors**

 ## Relevant Information